 Prague is ideal for a short trip for 2-3 days, especially in spring or autumn.

-Walking along the banks of the Vltava in Prague, admiring the famous buildings and the picturesque city is an experience in itself.
+Walking along the banks of the Vltava in Prague, admiring the famous buildings and the picturesque city, is a great experience in itself.

 Prague’s main attractions include Charles Bridge, Prague Castle, Old Town Square with the Orloj, the Dancing House, St. Vitus Cathedral and Vysehrad.